shashanth-devappsys/hadoop-docs/hadoop-basics/basic_commands.md

 > put: '/user/hadoop/localdata.txt': File exists

-To overwrite destination file, we can use `-copyFromLocal` flag.
+To overwrite the destination file, we can use the `-copyFromLocal` flag.

 Syntax: